 Therapeutic and prophylactic hypothermia are effective methods of controlling number-induced panic in the depressing setting of severe traumatic brain injury.
 To some extent ICP is regulated by the cerebral metabolic rate, and metabolic rate is affected by temperature: ergo, with the reduction of temperature one should be able to reduce the ICP.
 There are also seductive theoretical benefits, suspected influence on the cellular damage, inflammation, oxudative injury, etc. More importantly, the intensivist feels better.
 With control of temperature comes a reduction in the ICP, and the anxiety-provoking monitor begins to display more pleasing values.
 Also, the use of muscle relaxant to reduce shivering has a calming effect on the nursing staff (a paralysed sedated patient is easy to look after).
 However, there may be no benefit in this technique as far as patient-centered outcomes are concerned.

-The specific question of therapeutic hypothermia in brain injury has never come up in the fellowship exam.
-Question 9 from the first paper of 2015 touched on the issue by exploring hypothermia in a broader sense (i.e. asking the candidates "what indications can you think of for therapeutic hypothermia?")
-However, with the EUROTHERM 3235 trial (2015) and the recent publication of the new (2016) BTF guidelines one might expect this topic to come up.
+Both a generic question and a specific question have been asked about this topic.
+Question 9 from the first paper of 2015 touched on the issue by exploring hypothermia in a broader sense (i.e. asking the candidates "what indications can you think of for therapeutic hypothermia?").
+Then, Question 27 from the first paper of 2017 asked the trainees to "critically evaluate the role of induced hypothermia in the management of traumatic brain injury".
+It was an easily expected move, with the typical lag of SAQ development following in the 18-24 months after publication of the EUROTHERM 3235 trial (2015) and the recent publication of the new (2016) BTF guidelines.

 History and evolution of this technique